Spaghetti with Palmini Noodles

 - In a large pot over medium heat, brown the ground turkey until cooked through.

-- Add the 32 oz. of “sauce” (chopped tomatoes, tomato sauce, and/or veggies) and the spices to the pan with the cooked meat and let simmer for at least 20 minutes (the longer you simmer, the more the flavors will develop).
+- Add the ingredients for your 8 oz. of “sauce” (chopped tomatoes, tomato sauce, and/or veggies) and the spices to the pan with the cooked meat and let simmer for at least 20 minutes (the longer you simmer, the more the flavors will develop).
 Stir occasionally.

 - While the meat sauce is simmering, prepare the Palmini by soaking it in almond milk for 20 minutes or running under water for 5 minutes (this will help to neutralize the natural flavors) and rinse thoroughly.